gl1tterbomb/gl1tterbomb/README.md

 kin list + others [kinlist](https://kintypesz.straw.page/)

-Here, if you wanna draw [New Strawpage](https://jordanhal.straw.page)
+Here, if you wanna draw [New Strawpage](https://jordanhal.straw.page)  .
+I'm going remake my strawpage soon.

 If you want to know more about me [Read me/patreon](https://www.patreon.com/c/arrowofliez/about)